-A student profile reveals that female students outnumber male students and account for over 65% of the enrollment.
+A student profile reveals that female students outnumber male students and account for over 62% of the enrollment.
 Minority enrollment is approximately 33%.
-Over 350 high school students each semester are taking classes on one of the ANC campuses.
+Over 500 high school students each semester are taking classes on the ANC campus or online.
 The average age of an ANC student is 25.
 Approximately 39% of the College's enrollment is full-time.
-Of current students, approximately 49% are utilizing off campus centers.
-Students living in the Missouri Bootheel account for approximately 16% of the College's enrollment.
+Students living in the Missouri Bootheel account for approximately 19% of the College's enrollment.